smasongarrison/syllabi/MegaSyllabus.md

 ### Broad goals for the course:   {-}
 - 1. The first is for you to understand what personality psychologists think.
 We will cover classic and current theories, research, and applications of Personality psychology.
 - 2. The second is for you to learn how personality psychologists study their field scientifically.
 We will discuss the procedures used to test theories and to study issues related to personality.
-- 3. The third is to (hopefully) recognize some relevance of personality psychology for your personal and/or professional life.
+- 3. The third is to (hopefully) recognize some relevance of personality psychology for your personal and professional life.

 ## Required Materials   {-}